Chart Color Schemes

 An assessment of population growth drivers in Calista reveals an overall ranking slightly below national averages considering recent, and medium term trends

-AreaSearch uses ABS/Geoscience Australia projections released in 2024, based on 2022 data for each SA2 area.
-For areas not covered by this data and post-2032 estimates, AreaSearch utilises growth rates by age cohort from the ABS Greater Capital Region projections released in 2023, based on 2022 data.
-By 2041, Calista's population is forecast to increase by 668 persons, reflecting a total increase of 31.8% over the 17 years.
+AreaSearch employs ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and to estimate post-2032 growth, AreaSearch uses growth rates by age cohort provided by the ABS in its Greater Capital Region projections from 2023, based on 2022 data.
+Looking ahead, significant population growth is forecast for Calista (SA2), with an expected increase of 666 persons to reach a total of 2,726 people by 2041.
+This reflects a projected increase of approximately 34.2% over the 17-year period.

 Frequently Asked Questions - Population